 ‘[T]riumphant … this places MacLeod among the best of contemporary novelists.” —Publishers Weekly, starred review

-‘Tenderness is a significant achievement, as life-affirming as Lawrence’s own fiction always aimed to be.’ — Nick Rennison, The Sunday Times, Historical Fiction Book of the Month
+‘as life-affirming as Lawrence’s own fiction always aimed to be.’ — Nick Rennison, The Sunday Times, Historical Fiction Book of the Month

-‘Tenderness is a triumph and it will conquer your heart.
-Stunning, illuminating, but also, profoundly moving.’ — ELIF SHAFAK
+‘a triumph… Stunning, illuminating, but also, profoundly moving.’ — ELIF SHAFAK

-‘MacLeod has conjured a hugely daring, intrigue-packed, decade-jumping doorstopper that teasingly blends fiction and actuality with wit and panache…’ — Stephanie Cross, Daily Mail
+‘a hugely daring, intrigue-packed, decade-jumping doorstopper that teasingly blends fiction and actuality with wit and panache…’ — Stephanie Cross, Daily Mail

 ‘Powerful, moving, brilliant….
 TENDERNESS is an utterly captivating read, and I came away from it with this astonished thought: There’s nothing this writer can’t do’ – ELIZABETH GILBERT

-‘Tenderness is daring and innovative… The structure is unexpected and the story is epic and bold, and to quote from the book, it is also big-spirited and alive.’ ― Sarah L’Estrange, ABC, ‘Best Books of September’
+‘daring and innovative… The structure is unexpected and the story is epic and bold, and to quote from the book, it is also big-spirited and alive.’ ― Sarah L’Estrange, ABC, ‘Best Books of September’

 ‘‘Alison MacLeod has bored deep into… cultural fault-lines of the twentieth century…and emerged with a great sweeping symphony of a novel.’ — TIM PEARS